Private Charles L. Marshall (alias Thomas Lothard)

 19th U.S. Army Map, Phase 3, Battle of Sabine Cross Roads/Mansfield (8 April 1864, public domain).

-Rushed into battle ahead of other regiments in the 2nd Division, 60 members of the 47th were cut down on during the back-and-forth volley of fire.
+Rushed into battle ahead of other regiments in the 2nd Division, sixty members of the 47th were cut down on during the back-and-forth volley of fire during the Battle of Sabine Cross Roads (also known as the Battle of Mansfield).
 The fighting waned only when darkness fell.
-Exhausted, the uninjured collapsed beside the gravely wounded.
+Exhausted, the uninjured collapsed beside the gravely wounded and the dead.
 After midnight, the surviving Union troops withdrew to Pleasant Hill.

 C Company’s Private Jeremiah Haas was one of the many killed; Private Thomas Lothard was one of the even larger number wounded.
 Lothard had been shot again in the head, this time suffering a gunshot wound to the top of his head; he had also been shot in the side and left shin.